themindfulbit/td/_content/1-episodes/2014-02-07-066-files-in-the-cloud.md

 {{ theme:partial src="image-set" show="{{ number }}" title="Dropbox Sharing"
 file="dbshare.jpg" }}

-Google Drive also provides this information, but showing what is shared *with* you on its web-view sidebar, and you can view the "visibility " of all your documents by clicking the  drop-down in the search field.
+Google Drive also provides this information by showing what is shared *with* you on its web-view sidebar, and you can view the "visibility " of all your documents by clicking the  drop-down in the search field.